poult-lab/learning-note/About Python and some image algorithm/About python_opencv_pytorch_tf_keras_sh.md

 #### 14. timm.models.layers.trunc_normal_()

+timm.layers.trunc_normal_(), However, for future-proofing and to follow best practices, import from timm.layers instead of the deprecated timm.models.layers.

 [The `trunc_normal_()` function is an initializer that generates a **truncated normal distribution**](https://zhuanlan.zhihu.com/p/521318833)[2](https://zhuanlan.zhihu.com/p/521318833).
 In the context of neural networks, initializers are used to set the initial random weights of network layers.

 [A truncated normal distribution is similar to a standard normal distribution, but values that are more than two standard deviations from the mean are discarded and re-drawn](http://man.hubwiz.com/docset/TensorFlow.docset/Contents/Resources/Documents/api_docs/python/tf/keras/initializers/TruncatedNormal.html)[3](http://man.hubwiz.com/docset/TensorFlow.docset/Contents/Resources/Documents/api_docs/python/tf/keras/initializers/TruncatedNormal.html).
 This is particularly useful in neural networks as it helps to avoid large weights, which can lead to unstable training results.
 [It’s a recommended initializer for neural network weights and filters](http://man.hubwiz.com/docset/TensorFlow.docset/Contents/Resources/Documents/api_docs/python/tf/keras/initializers/TruncatedNormal.html)[3](http://man.hubwiz.com/docset/TensorFlow.docset/Contents/Resources/Documents/api_docs/python/tf/keras/initializers/TruncatedNormal.html).